How To Install a Resin Bound Driveway

 What is resin bound?

-A Resin Bound system is a surface solution that involves a hard-wearing course of resin mixed with dried aggregates.
-This is laid onto a new or existing macadam or concrete base.
+A Resin Bound system creates a smooth, uniform surface by combining resin with specially selected dried aggregates.
+The mixture is then applied to a new or pre-existing macadam or concrete base by trowelling.

 Resin Gravel Driveway